Data Science Major, B.S.

 Admission to the Major

 Those wishing to declare the bachelor of science (B.S.) in data science must be admitted to the School of Data Science and Society.
-Students are eligible to apply in the spring semester after completing or while currently enrolled in the prerequisite courses.
+Students are eligible to apply in the spring semester after completing the majority of or while currently enrolled in the prerequisite courses.
 Please see the school's website for the most up-to-date information about the admission to the major process.

 Student Learning Outcomes

-Mathematical and Statistical Foundations:
+Mathematical and Statistical Foundations

-Machine Learning and AI:
+Machine Learning and Artificial Intelligence (AI)

 Requirements